Cerebral Palsy Life Expectancy

 Among the most severely disabled children, survival past age two was under 25 percent.

 In adults, survivability is often predicted by mobility.
 The more mobile the patient, the longer he or she will survive, according to results from a British study.
-Patients who could not move their wheelchairs on their own, were unable to feed or dress themselves, and who were severely mentally retarded died between 17 and 20 years of age.
+Patients who could not move their wheelchairs on their own were unable to feed or dress themselves, and those who were severely mentally retarded died between 17 and 20 years of age.

 While the disease is not progressive, the effects of the disease on the body can worsen over time.
-Some of these secondary effects include premature aging, high blood pressure, pain, incontinence, problems swallowing, osteoporosis, arthritis, depression, fatigue, progressive weakness and heart and lung problems.
+Some of these secondary effects include premature aging, high blood pressure, pain, incontinence, problems swallowing, osteoporosis, arthritis, depression, fatigue, progressive weakness and heart, and lung problems.